“Are we on track to deliver XYZ feature by the deadline?”

 My CEO only cares about the bottom line.

 This could be true.
 And it actually doesn’t matter either way.
-The data that you are bringing to your executive meetings drive the bottom line.
+The data that you are bringing to your executive meetings drives the bottom line.
 That’s the point.
 CEOs care about leading metrics that drive the bottom line, and arguably, the best CEOs care more about these leading indicators than the bottom line.
 Trust me, your CEO will feel good about understanding the process more and knowing how to help when needed.

 We are going through a transition.
 I’ll start measuring after.

 I’ve heard this one a few times.
 “We are forming new teams.
 I’ll start once everything gets settled.”
 Or “We are working on a new CI/CD initiative.
 I’ll start measuring a few months after.”
 It’s natural to feel that starting to be data-driven while things are in transition is not the right time.
 The fact is, any transition period is actually the best time to start.
 It allows you to track your improvement throughout the transition.
-For example, if you have a CI/CD initiative, this is the perfect time to start measuring your cycle time so that you can visualize and track your improvement.

 The data right now won’t make my team look very good.

 This is interesting.
 What does your team look like now without data?
 Invisible.
 The truth is it’s not about “good” and “bad.”
-It’s about baselining for continuous improvement and being proactive with the health of your software team.
+It’s about baselining for improvement and being proactive with the health of your software team.
 Being data-driven in your executive meeting will make you look good and will allow your peers to help your organization improve in areas of need.

 Are You Ready for Your Next CEO Staff Meeting?